PaulBlanche/next-yak/README.md

 - @sokra: For guiding us through the webpacks module and loader APIs
 - @kdy1: For his support while rewriting our Babel plugin as a blazing fast SWC Rust WASM plugin
+- @samcx: For his great help to merge features into Next.js

 Special thanks to the contributors and the inspiring projects that influenced next-yak: